kdeldycke/kevin-deldycke-blog/content/posts/subversion-commits-mail-activity-stream-icalendar.md

 This is a simple hack which get commit metadata out of a Subversion repository and generate an iCalendar file containing all commits of a given author.
 I used it back then to visualize in a calendar my commit activity.
-Nowadays this script is quite useless as services like [Ohloh](https://www.ohloh.net/accounts/kevin) and [GitHub](https://github.com/kdeldycke) provides great timeline and activity streams.
+Nowadays this script is quite useless as services like [Open Hub](https://www.openhub.net/accounts/kevin) and [GitHub](https://github.com/kdeldycke) provides great timeline and activity streams.
 But this script can still be useful for private repositories.